Irfan-Bhanu/qa-test-data-analyzer/Week-8/Project/README.md

 test ends
    ↓
 fixture resumes → driver.quit()

+**Day Wise Execution**
 Day 1- created structure on Day 1 and executed a simple login case
 **************************************
 Day 2- I implemented Page Object Model with fixtures and explicit waits to build a stable and maintainable automation framework.
 *****************************************

 Day 3:
-upgraded conftest.py to save screenshot. use hookimpl fixtures to save screenshot. created dynamic_page.py and test_dynamic control for better structures created html report using installing pip install pytest -html and pytest --html=reports/report.html done parallel execution by installing pip install pytest -xdist and execute pytest -n 2 which will help to run each test in different window at same time
+✔upgraded conftest.py to save screenshot. use hookimpl fixtures to save screenshot.
+✔created dynamic_page.py and test_dynamic control for better structures ✔created html report using installing pip install pytest -html and pytest --html=reports/report.html ✔done parallel execution by installing pip install pytest -xdist and execute pytest -n 2 which will help to run each test in different window at same time

 *******************************************

 Day 4 :
-Handling alerts
+✔Handling alerts
-Handling iframes
+✔Handling iframes
-Handle dropdown
+✔Handle dropdown
-Integrating them in framework
+✔Integrating them in framework

 **************************************